Los Tres (album)

 Los Tres is the debut studio album by Chilean rock band Los Tres, released on September 4, 1991, through Alerce.
 The album contains ten songs, all produced by Carlos Necochea and written by the members of the band, mainly Álvaro Henríquez.
 The artwork for the cover is the painting "Actresses" by Georgian painter Lado Gudiashvili.

 The project contains some of the band's most well known songs, such as "Un Amor Violento" and "He Barrido el Sol".
-The album is considered as one of the albums that reactivated Chilean rock during the early ninetees following a decade marked by pop music in the country.
+The album is considered as one of the albums that reactivated Chilean rock during the early 1990s following a decade marked by pop music in the country.

 American magazine Al Borde placed the album at number 151 in their list of 250 Most Important Albums of Iberoamerican Rock, released in 2006, being one of the three albums by the band to appear on the list.
 The Chilean edition of Rolling Stone included the album in their 50 Best Chilean Album list, released in 2008, placing it at number 20.